MICA-MNI/BrainStat/docs/generic/install.rst

 Python installation
 -------------------

-BrainStat is compatible with Python 3.6-3.8.
-Compatibility with 3.9 is in the works.
+BrainStat is compatible with Python 3.6+.

 The latest version of BrainStat can be installed using ``pip``: ::